'She showed up, showed everyone what a winner looks like, and left without a trace.'

 Editor's note: This article was originally published on July 21, 2022.
 It has since been updated.

-Linda Skeens did not come to play at the Virginia-Kentucky (VA-KY) District Fair this year.
+Linda Skeens did not come just to play at the Virginia-Kentucky (VA-KY) District Fair in 2022.
 She came to win—win big.
 The mysterious contestant dominated the June 13 competition by winning more than 25 of 80 contest categories (she competed in 29 categories) and the internet is now obsessed with her.
-Skeens was crowned the ultimate local fair champion after the VA-KY District Fair posted a list of winners on Facebook a few months ago.
+Skeens was crowned the ultimate local fair champion after the VA-KY District Fair posted a list of winners on Facebook.
 Skeens won every place in every category of baked goods—cake, pie, cookie, bread (both sweet and savory), brownie and candy—as well as many of the ones in canned food.

 I need you to know that someone named Linda Skeens swept almost every category at the Virginia Kentucky District Fair and people on Facebook are losing it pic.twitter.com/5kK3s0q4Hu— Annie?
 Rauwerda? (@anniierau) June 24, 2022